 If the information, materials, and other data you provide convinces the trademark examining attorney that your non-distinctive mark has acquired distinctiveness in the minds of consumers, then your mark will be approved for registration on the Principal Register.
 Conversely, if the trademark examining attorney believes that your evidence is inadequate and unpersuasive, then registration on the Supplemental Register may be your only viable option.
 Once you have five years of substantially exclusive and continuous use of your non-distinctive mark, you may file a new trademark application to seek registration of your mark on the Principal Register.

-One important thing to keep in mind is that registration of a non-distinctive mark on the Supplemental Register requires that the mark be in use in commerce in the United States.
-As such, a trademark application that was filed on an “intent-to-use” basis cannot be amended to seek registration of the mark on the Supplemental Register until there’s actual use of the mark and an acceptable Amendment to Allege Use is filed with the USPTO.
+One important thing to keep in mind is that registration of a non-distinctive mark on the Supplemental Register requires that either (1) the mark be in use in commerce in the United States, or (2) the mark be eligible for registration under Section 44(e).
+A trademark application filed under Section 1(b) (intent to use) cannot be amended to seek registration of the mark on the Supplemental Register until there’s use of the mark in commerce and an acceptable Amendment to Allege Use is filed with the USPTO.

 Questions About the Supplemental Register?